-If you’ve upgraded to Windows 10 and found that your mouse lags or freezes without obvious reasons, you’re not alone.
-Many Windows users are reporting this problem.
-But no worries, we’re here to help you fix your freezing mouse with step-by-step instructions and clear images.
+If you’ve upgraded to Windows 10 and now your mouse quite often lags or freezes, you’re not the only one.
+Quite a few Windows users have reported this problem.
+But don’t worry – you won’t have to put up with it forever.
+We’re here to help you fix your mouse freeze with step-by-step instructions and clear images of what you need to do.